 It is a good course to bring people into learning a language and better than doing nothing.
 It can assist in being a springboard to undertake a more serious language program or course if the student wishes to do so.

 One of the great things about Duolingo is its lesson format.
 They are small bite-sized lessons that you can easily fit into your day.

 Duolingo refers to each language as a “Tree”.
 You have the option to work on as many different Trees as you want and all at the same time.
 The languages/trees are divided into “checkpoints”, and each checkpoint has 5-20 modules.
 Each of the modules has “levels” with a differing amount of lessons.
 These lessons are broken down into 12 questions per level.

 It all equates to about 75 lessons per module.
-An effectiveness study has shown that 34 hours of Duolingo is equivalent to one university semester in language.
+An effectiveness study found 34 hours of using Duolingo is the same as learning language in one semester at University.

 As the lessons are all very short, this makes Duolingo very popular.
 Because of the time we live in were people only prefer small bites of media consumption like series, short videos on Instagram, Facebook, etc.